 Building an LMS solution will take around 2000 hours, depending on the complexity of features.
 Note that this estimate doesn’t include the cost of developing the educational content; that varies too much to estimate.
 Outside of that cost, however, you will need to spend around $70,000.

-VR platforms for medical student education
+VR training platforms for medical simulation

 VR is the most popular feature for boosting students’ attention while studying.
 It enhances nearly every learning activity by providing immersive experiences that are easier to grasp than traditional education.

 VR in e-learning helps students develop new medical skills, prepare for dealing with trauma cases and emergencies, train in surgical skills, and so on — everything in virtual reality, with no chance of causing accidental harm to a real person.